1bk/simple-airports-analysis/README.md

 3) You will be directed to `http://localhost:3000/setup`, click on `Let's get started`:
     ![setup-metabase-0](docs/img/setup-metabase-0.png)

-4) Fill in your details for you admin account:
+4) Fill in the details for your admin account:
     ![setup-metabase-1](docs/img/setup-metabase-1.png)

 5) **Important step** - Use the following database connection configuration to connect Metabase to our Postgres instance in Docker: